TheRetroMike/mariacoin/README.md

 	<tbody>
 </table>

-You can easily Verify this yourself from the MARIA codebase: https://github.com/hostmaria/mariacoin/blob/main/src/validation.cpp
+You can easily Verify this yourself from the MARIA codebase (starting from the line 809): https://github.com/hostmaria/mariacoin/blob/main/src/validation.cpp

 ====